ewaldmire/ascender/docs/docsite/rst/administration/security_best_practices.rst

 Django password policies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Ascender admins can leverage Django to set password policies at creation time via ``AUTH_PASSWORD_VALIDATORS`` to validate Ascender user passwords.
-In the ``custom.py`` file located at ``/etc/awx/conf.d`` of your Ascender instance, add the following code block example:
+climber admins can leverage Django to set password policies at creation time via ``AUTH_PASSWORD_VALIDATORS`` to validate climber user passwords.
+In the ``custom.py`` file located at ``/etc/awx/conf.d`` of your climber instance, add the following code block example:

 .. code-block:: text